 Is it easy to get an on-campus job?

-Securing an on-campus job through Student Employment is as easy as you make it.
+Once you become a student at High Point University, securing an on-campus job through Student Employment is as easy as you make it.
 We provide the resources and tools needed to locate and apply for a position.
 The interview process is up to you.
-We encourage every student interviewing for an on-campus job to take it serious.
+We encourage every student interviewing for an on-campus job to take the opportunity seriously.
 If interviewing via phone, maintain a friendly, confident, enthusiastic tone; if interviewing in person, dress appropriately.
 This may be your 1st job, therefore this could be your 1st lesson in employment.
 Apply for the jobs you are interested in, you are not limited to applying, only to accepting.
-If you need more information on the job posting contact the department supervisor listed on the job posting or the Office of Student Employment, we are always happy to assist.
+If you need more information on the job posting contact the department supervisor listed on the job posting or the Office of Student Employment via email at email@example.com, we are always happy to assist.

 What areas offer employment?

-There is a need for student employment all over the High Point University campus.
-The faculty and staff are always looking to fill positions within office settings, classroom settings, recreation areas, Student Life, tutoring, Admissions, etc. Throughout the year nearly 350 jobs need to be filled by students.
-350 jobs may not sound like a lot considering the student body headcount, however, nearly 25% of the student body is employed on campus at any given time.
-Student employment is able to accomplish this by limiting work hours to 20 hours per week, and being flexible with student schedules.
+There is a need for student employment all over the High Point University campus within office settings, classrooms/labs, recreation areas, Student Life, tutoring, Admissions, etc. Throughout the year, roughly 350 different positions are filled with just over 1,000 HPU students (nearly 25% of the student body).
+Student Employment is able to accomplish this by limiting student work hours to 20 hours per week, and being flexible with student schedules.
 If there is an area that interests you there is more than likely a position needing to be filled.
 Don’t be afraid to be creative as well; if you see a need, speak with the department supervisor or dean.
 Sometimes it takes a visionary leader to help us recognize new and creative ways for service through Student Employment.
-For more details please contact the Officer of Student Employment via email at firstname.lastname@example.org.
+For more details please contact the Office of Student Employment via email at firstname.lastname@example.org.

 To be eligible for employment, do I have to begin an on-campus job as a Freshman?